 Probate is the legal process of settling a deceased person’s estate.
 This includes identifying and inventorying the assets, paying debts, and distributing the remaining assets to the beneficiaries.
 The probate process is typically handled by an executor or administrator, who is appointed by the court to handle the deceased person’s affairs.

 In Texas, there are two types of probate: independent administration and dependent administration.
-Independent administration allows the executor or administrator to handle the probate process with minimal court supervision, while dependent administration requires the court to approve all major decisions.
+Independent administration allows the executor or administrator to handle the probate process with minimal court supervision, while dependent administration requires the court to approve all major decisions, including payments to creditors.

 Creditor’s Claims in Probate

 Creditor’s claims are the debts that a deceased person owes at the time of their death.
 These claims must be paid out of the deceased person’s assets before the remaining assets can be distributed to the beneficiaries.
-In Texas, there is a specific order of priority for paying creditor’s claims, which is outlined in the Texas Estates Code.
+According to the Texas Estates Code, there is a specific order of priority for paying creditor’s claims:

 Notice to Creditors